 Best sealant for lead flashing

-The reason why Adiseal is the best lead sealant & adhesive is because Adiseal:
+The reason why Adiseal is the best lead sealer & adhesive is because Adiseal:

 - Strongest adhesive